iSaluki/phhs6/content/sixth/CompSci/Theory/ComputerArchitecture.md

 - Memory Write to store the literal #76 in the address 99
 - Data bus moves data to address and saves it

+## Fetch-Decode-Execute cycle

+### Fetch
+- The program counter contains the location of the instruction that is to be executed next.
+This address is copied to the MAR.
+- The instruction is fetched from the memory and copied to the MDR.
+- Then the contents of the MDR is copied into the CIR.
+- The value in the PC is incremented by 1 and the instruction in the next memory location is processed.

+### Decode
+- The instructions are decoded so that it can be executed.

+### Execute

+- The processor sends appropriate control signals to the memory unit and input-output devices in the computer system according to the decoded instruction.

+## Registers (RECAP)

+**PC:** Program counter contains the allocation of the instruction which has to be fetched.
+**MAR:** Using the address bus, the contents of the PC is copied to the MAR **MDR:** The instruction at that particular location is copied to the MDR temporarily **CIR:** Stores the currently processing instruction

 [Computer Science](/ComputerScience)